bibliadelpueblo/BibliaLibre/Bibles/English.WorldEnglishBibleGB/45-John.md

 ^21^ Jesus said to her, “Woman, believe me, the hour is coming when neither in this mountain nor in Jerusalem will you worship the Father. ^22^ You worship that which you don’t know.
 We worship that which we know; for salvation is from the Jews. ^23^ But the hour comes, and now is, when the true worshippers will worship the Father in spirit and truth, for the Father seeks such to be his worshippers. ^24^ God is spirit, and those who worship him must worship in spirit and truth.”

-^25^ The woman said to him, “I know that Messiah is coming, he who is called Christ.^*^ When he has come, he will declare to us all things.”
+^25^ The woman said to him, “I know that Messiah is coming, he who is called Christ.^^ When he has come, he will declare to us all things.”
 ^[4:25 “Messiah” (Hebrew) and “Christ” (Greek) both mean “Anointed One”.]

 ^26^ Jesus said to her, “I am he, the one who speaks to you.”